maitrux/ev-charging-optimizer/README.md

 **Target time** is a hard deadline: only forecast hours whose start is on or before the target are considered.
 Sub-hour targets are supported.

-**Target SoC** is validated on input and shown in the UI as a reference line.
+**Target state of charge (SoC)** is validated on input and shown in the UI as a reference line.
 The optimizer itself plans energy up to the remaining battery capacity (toward 100%), not strictly to `targetSoC`.

-**Probability to reach target SoC** — after the schedule is built, we also calculate how likely it is that the vehicle will actually reach `targetSoC`.
+**Probability to reach target SoC** — after the schedule is built, the program also calculates how likely it is that the vehicle will actually reach `targetSoC`.
 For each charging hour, the plug-in may succeed (delivering the planned energy) or fail (delivering nothing), according to that hour's confidence.
-We add up the probability of every outcome where enough energy is delivered.
+We add up the probability of every outcome where enough energy is delivered to reach the tartget SoC.

 After having calculated the initial charging plan, the optmizer evaluates whether the sum of the hourly expected energies is at least equal to the required energy to reach the target SoC.
 If not, the optmizer multiplies the charging power of each hour with a booster value.
 The iteration to reach the target SoC is done at most 10 times.